Key Stage 2 school visit programme

 An activity tour runs for 45 minutes; an activity tour and workshop runs for 90 minutes.

-In these sessions, primary school students are introduced to plants growing in a variety of environments, from the dry deserts to the hot and steamy rainforest.
+Follow in the footsteps of Darwin and unravel the mysteries of how plants have adapted to a variety of habitats, from the dry deserts to the hot and steamy rainforest.

 In this 90 minute session, primary school students will learn about the life and travels of Marianne North, a Victorian naturalist and prolific botanical artist.